Azure/azure-sdk-for-js/sdk/anomalydetector/ai-anomaly-detector/README.md

 #### Using an API Key

-Use the Azure Portal to browse to your Anomaly Detector resource and retrieve an API key, or use the Azure CLI snippet below:
+Use the Azure Portal to browse to your Anomaly Detector resource and retrieve an API key by clicking `Keys and Endpoint` under Resource Management, or use the Azure CLI snippet below:

 **Note:** Sometimes the API key is referred to as a "subscription key" or "subscription API key."